Udehlee/alert-Me/readme.md

 ## alert-Me
-Alert Me is a price drop alert system tracks submitted E-commerce products and notify users when there is a reduction in the price.
+Alert Me is a price drop alert system that tracks submitted E-commerce products and notify users when there is a reduction in the price.

 ### How it works
-A user submits a product URL (Jumia or konga), which is then published to a RabbitMQ queue.
+A user submits a product URL which is then published to a RabbitMQ queue.
 A consumer service called PriceCheck picks up the URL, scrapes the product's name and price, and stores the details in the database.
 Periodically, another service called SendForRecheck retrieves the saved product data, scrapes the current price again, and compares it with the database stored value.
-If a yhere is price drop, the system triggers a notification, which is published to the price_drop_alert queue.
+If a there is price drop, the system triggers a notification, which is published to the price_drop_alert queue.

 ### Technologies Used